SYNOVITIS MRI FINDINGS: WHAT DOES IT LOOK LIKE

 - It can either be elongated or rounded and nodular.

 - The presence of nodular synovitis should raise the possibility of PVNS.

 This is more extensive synovitis that has a more solid appearance.

 - This is similar to the sheet like appearance and lines the capsule of the joint.

 - This is type is more commonly seen post ACL repair. and is a type of arthrofibrosis.

 - Usually low signal on PD/T2.

-Image above: First image is the normal appearance posterior to the posterior horn of the meniscus.
-The following 2 images demonstrate intermediate signal from synovitis lying posterior to the meniscus.
+Image above: The 2 images demonstrate intermediate signal from synovitis lying posterior to the meniscus.
 Often there is an associated meniscal tear (2nd image) which causes the synovitis.
 When related to a tear, it can be localised just to that area.

->

-> #radedasia #mri #mskmri #radiology
+#radedasia #mri #mskmri #radiology